Getting started

 Community templates

-Community templates are created and maintained by the community.
-These templates usually include additional features and third-party integrations.
+Community templates are created and maintained by the community members.
+These templates include additional features and third-party integrations.
 You are welcome to share your template with the community by following this guide.

 Your template here